Final Girl (board game)

 Final Girl is a single-player horror board game about final girls designed by Evan Derrick and A. J. Porfirio, and first published in 2021 by Van Ryder Games.
-Players play as a Final Girl being hunted by a Killer as she travels around a game board, searching for items and saving Victims until either she can eliminate the Killer or be killed herself.
+The player plays as a Final Girl being hunted by a Killer as she travels around a game board, searching for items and saving Victims until either she can eliminate the Killer or be killed herself.
 The game is sold modularly so that Killers, Final Girls, locations, and mechanics can be swapped in and out with the core game rules.

 Publishing history

 Final Girl is designed by Evan Derrick and A. J. Porfirio and published by Van Ryder Games, with a one-player gameplay system based on that of Hostage Negotiator, a 2015 board game designed by Porfirio.
 The game has two parts sold separately: a Core Box with rules and components, and a chosen Feature Film Box with the scenario to be played.
 Scenarios are sold as expansions and are released in series; as of July 2025, there are three series of 5–6 expansions released for a total of 16 scenarios.
 Scenarios are often set in a common horror location or reference a horror franchise, including Alien, The Thing, and The Strangers.
 Each series of Final Girl expansions were successfully funded by a Kickstarter, with Series 1 beginning distribution in May 2021, Series 2 in December 2022, and Series 3 in October 2024.
 The newest expansion, Final Girl: Bad Times at Buddyland, is set to release in mid 2025.